JasonMates/Twitch-Sentiment/README.md

 ```bash
 python display_bert.py
 ```
 You will be prompted for a Twitch channel name.
 The script connects to Twitch IRC, classifies each incoming message, and prints the sentiment label, confidence score, username, and message text in real time, with periodic aggregate statistics.

 ### Web dashboard
 ```bash
 python -m uvicorn web_cardiff_chat:app --reload
 ```
 Then open `http://127.0.0.1:8000`.
 The dashboard supports start/stop channel listening from the browser, a live message stream with sentiment badges, rolling positive/neutral/negative percentages, and a popout view for chat monitoring.

 ## Labeling More Data
 ```bash
 streamlit run src/labeler_app.py
 ```
 Google Sheets sync requires a service-account credentials file added to Streamlit secrets.
 Without it, the local annotation flow still works as the primary labeling interface.

 ## Scraping Emotes
 ```bash
 python src/scrape_ffz.py
 ```

-This writes a JSON file of FrankerFaceZ emote names that can be used for lexicon construction or feature engineering experiments.
+This writes a JSON file of FrankerFaceZ emote names that can be used for lexicon construction.

 ## Notebook

 `project_sentiment.ipynb` is the submission notebook for the project demo.
-It takes a fast, focused path through the project rather than reproducing the full training pipeline: it loads the fine-tuned Cardiff RoBERTa model from Hugging Face, reads a small sample chat log from `test.txt`, runs sentiment predictions on a contiguous 25-message window, and displays predicted labels and confidence scores inline.
+It loads the fine-tuned Cardiff RoBERTa model from Hugging Face, reads a small sample chat log from `test.txt`, runs sentiment predictions on a contiguous 25 message window, and displays predicted labels and confidence scores inline.

-The notebook is designed to be lightweight and demonstrative.
+The notebook is designed to be demonstrative.
 The full training and live inference workflows are available in `src/`, `display_bert.py`, and `web_cardiff_chat.py`.

 A few notes: